cyekov/Obfvious/README.md

 The code for Obfvious was added under the `CodeGen` module and is located in files `clang/lib/CodeGen/ObfviousObfuscator.{h, cpp}`

+## Notes
+* As opposed to many tools build upon LLVM, Obfvious is *not* implemented as a pass, but instead coded as an integral part of CLang.
+To the best of my knowledge, you can’t at this point create an out-of-source LLVM pass on windows.
+* You cannot cross compile (you can’t build a Windows clang on a non-Win machine)

+## Obfvious on \*nix systems
+There is nothing preventing Obfvious from working on Linux and Mac distributions.
+It should work just fine, I just didn't get around to testing it.

 ## Resources
 * [LLVM for Grad Students](http://www.cs.cornell.edu/~asampson/blog/llvm.html)